About Cycle 4 CMT

 ENGAGING THE OUTDOOR ENTHUSIAST TO CMT AWARENESS THROUGH FUNDRAISING AND RESEARCH

-I realized that an opportunity existed – connect the passion and energy that Vermonters possess for outdoor activity to a day of fundraising so individuals with CMT can someday enjoy these simple pleasures.
+I realized that an amazing opportunity existed – connect the passion and energy that Vermonters possess for outdoor activity to a day of fundraising so individuals with CMT may one day, in the near future, enjoy these simple pleasures I once took for granted.
 The only way to accomplish this vision is through fundraising in support of research to stop the progression and prevent CMT in the future.
 As a result, Cycle 4 CMT was born in the summer of 2014.

-From 2014 to 2016 we successfully raised over $425,000.
-The money we raised was and will continue to be used to fund our goal and mission… support the development of new drugs to treat CMT, to improve the quality of life for those with CMT and ultimately, to find a cure!
+From 2014 to 2021, partnering with the Charcot-Marie-Tooth Association (CMTA), we successfully raised over $1,700,000!
+Donations will continue to be used to fund our goal and mission . . . support the development of new drugs to treat CMT, to improve the quality of life for those with CMT and ultimately, to find a cure!